Frequently Asked Questions

 Do medications used in the IVF treatment have any side effects?

-Most patients should expect minimal, if any, side effects from the In Vitro Fertilization medications.
+Most patients should expect minimal or no side effects.
 You should be able to continue with your everyday activities during your treatment.

-How long does it take to complete a cycle of IVF?
+How long does a full treatment cycle take?

-It takes approximately 6 to 8 weeks from the beginning of your treatment to egg retrieval and embryo transfer.
+For a standard IVF cycle, expect approximately 4 to 6 weeks from the start of ovarian priming through egg retrieval and embryo transfer.

 Is the egg retrieval procedure painful?

-What is ICSI, and how does it affect my embryos?
+What is ICSI, and does it affect my embryos?

 How many embryos should we transfer?

-I am from the LGBTQ+ community.
-Can I have my treatment at Bay IVF?
+I’m part of the LGBTQ+ community.
+Can I receive treatment at Bay IVF?

-How long should I wait before seeking treatment?
+How long should I wait before seeking help if we’re not getting pregnant?

 35 or younger 12 months